mattdton/wj/README.md

 # wj

-`wj` is a simple tool for keeping track of task progress.
-All entries are stored in a plain text file, so they can easily be read or edited and are grouped by date.
+`wj` is a simple tool for keeping track of progress on different tasks.
+All entries are stored in a plain text file that's kept in a central place.
+Entries are grouped by date so they can easily be read or edited.

-The format is simple:
+The format of the file is simple:

 1. Dates are in YYYY-MM-DD format on a single line starting at the first character.

-2. Entries start with "- " are followed by a *single* sentence which ends in a full stop and can have any number of tags (which start with an @).
+2. Entries start with "- " are followed by a *single* sentence which ends in a full stop.
+They can be followed by any number of tags starting with an @.

 So a file might look like: